AnaviTechnology/anavi-docs/anavi-handle/anavi-handle.md

 ## Electrostatic Warning

-ANAVI Handle is shipped as DIY kit.
-All parts are in protective bags.
-The board must **NOT** be exposed to high electrostatic potentials.
-A grounding strap or similar protective device should be worn when handling the board.
-Avoid touching the component pins or any other metallic element.
+ANAVI Handle is shipped as a do-it-yourself (DIY) kit, with all parts enclosed in protective bags.
+To prevent damage, ensure the board is **NOT** exposed to high electrostatic potentials.
+Always wear a grounding strap or a similar protective device when handling the board, and avoid touching the component pins or any other metallic elements.

 ## Requirements